If you purchase an independently reviewed product or service through a link on our website, Footwear News may receive an affiliate commission.

 To help prevent and soothe pain associated with said bunions and hammertoes, Dr. Cunha says the best rain boots for women should have wide toe boxes to allow plenty of room for feet to splay.

-In terms of function, you’ll also want to look for styles with traction outsoles to keep you stable on wet surfaces as well as underfoot cushioning for comfort.
-If you need extra support, look for tech-forward options with arch support and anatomically contoured footbeds to stave off aches and pains associated with common foot issues like plantar fasciitis.
-Or, add an insole inside your boot to address your specific foot needs (since rain boots tend to be roomier than most everyday boot styles, most can accommodate orthotics).
+If you need extra support, look for tech-forward options with arch support and anatomically contoured footbeds to stave off aches and pains associated with common foot issues like plantar fasciitis and high arches, or look for pairs with ample cushioning to support flat feet.
+Alternatively, you can add an insole inside your boot to address your specific foot needs (since rain boots tend to be roomier than most everyday boot styles, most can accommodate orthotics).

 Keep reading to shop them.